 So, first, to ease her loneliness, I encouraged her to explore other forms of intimacy, such as friendships and getting a puppy—animals are master teachers of unconditional love.
 Then she could work her way toward intimacy with a lover.
 Roxie found that adoring her shih tzu came more easily than sharing authentic emotions with humans.
 But gradually she started confiding in friends and letting down her “nothing bothers me” tough-girl facade to risk being vulnerable.
 I also helped her see how she’d armored herself as a child so that she wouldn’t feel hurt by her spaced-out crack-addicted parents.
 Now, a year later, Roxie is testing out her new emotional skills with a caring, slightly uptight college English professor—her complete opposite, which lends the perfect balance.
 She loosens him up; he centers her.
 They’ve been together eight months and the sexual energy between those two people is good.
 I am optimistic.
 Roxie has started to heal the wounds that stopped her from surrendering to a partner.

-If you want to discover all the dimensions of your sexual energy, a relationship without emotional intimacy and trust won’t be enough for you.
+discover all the dimensions of your sexual energy, a relationship without emotional intimacy and trust won’t be enough for you.
 Intimacy involves surrender, a desire to let go of fear.
 You and your partner will bravely explore the inner space of emotions together.
 Sharing emotions—not excessively, but as they naturally come up—is part of the flow.
 Lovemaking is about generosity and giving pleasure to each other.
 It’s not just about you and your pleasure, important as that is.
 There’s a playfulness that comes from trusting each other as friends and lovers, not holding back.
 In all these ways, emotional intimacy only makes sex better and is a balm that sustains couples.

 If you desire more intimacy but resist it, I suggest journaling about your fears.
 Are you afraid of being hurt?
 Betrayed?
 Abandoned?
 Do you have painful memories of failed intimacies with parents, friends, or others as you grew up?
 Were you neglected, not “seen,” rejected, or mistreated?
 Often abused children associate love and sex with pain and choose partners who will inflict pain.
 Identify what’s stopping you from surrendering to intimacy.
 Our upbringing can shape us.
 For better or worse, we’re born helpless, totally dependent on others.
 If your parents weren’t nurturing and dependable, you may always be perpetually on guard against getting hurt in relationships—it’s hard to surrender if you don’t feel relaxed and secure.
 Nevertheless, being aware of your early conditioning will let you compassionately identify areas where you hold back from trust now.
 If you have a history of abuse, you can heal past and current relationship patterns with therapeutic help.
 Sometimes issues are too big to resolve alone.
 Old wounds must begin to mend before you’re safe enough to let go to love.
 That’s the beauty of reaching out for smart professional guidance to free you from the bondage of abuse or any other trauma.